Sidd1475/Siddharth/README.md

 Here are some projects I’m proud of:

+- 🔐 **PassOp – Password Manager**
+  Store and manage your passwords securely in one place.
+Built with Express.js and MongoDB.

+- ☕ **GetMeAChai – Buy Me A Coffee Clone**
+  A Next.js-powered donation app where creators can receive support (chai instead of coffee!)

-- 🎨 **Pinterest Clone** – Full-stack clone using cookies for auth, multer for image posting, and MongoDB
+- 🎨 **Pinterest Clone**
+  Full-stack clone with cookie-based authentication, multer for image upload, and MongoDB.

-- 🧠 **Sukoon AI** – Mental health companion powered by AI
+- 🧠 **Sukoon AI – Mental Health Assistant**
+  AI chatbot and companion for managing mental well-being.

-- 🌾 **Mitra** – Smart AI assistant for farmers with weather alerts, market prices & more
+- 🌾 **Mitra – AI Assistant for Farmers**
-- 📚 **VidyaVerse** – AI-powered education platform with learning assistant, mood detection & gamified assessments
+  Provides weather alerts, market prices, crop guidance, and more.

 Want to collaborate?
 Just drop a message!